 Requisite: SPAN 110, Spanish Placement Test or consent of the Language Coordinator.
 Limited to 15 students per section.
-Fall and spring semesters: Lecturers Bel and Twardy, and Assistants.2017-18: Offered in Fall 2017 and Spring 2018
+Fall and spring semesters: Lecturers Bel and Twardy, and Assistants.2020-21: Offered in Fall 2020, Spring 2021

 While expanding on the grammar essentials covered in SPAN 120, this course helps the student further develop listening, speaking, reading, and writing skills in Spanish.
 It is directed toward students who already have a good linguistic-communicative competency, broadening their contact with different kinds of texts, deepening their grammatical understanding, and enabling them to communicate through a variety of forms and registers.
 Upon completing the course, students should be able to make themselves understood with accuracy and fluency and participate easily in a wide range of formal and informal communicative situations.
 An array of literary texts and readings, not ordinarily considered literature and films, will be used.
 Three hours a week with lecturer plus one hour with a language assistant.
 Conducted entirely in Spanish.
 Prepares students for SPAN 199 and literature courses.
 This course counts for the major.

 Requisite: SPAN 120, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students per section.
 Fall semester: Senior Lecturer Maillo and Assistants.
-Spring semester: Lecturer Twardy and Assistants.2017-18: Offered in Fall 2017 and Spring 2018
+Spring semester: Lecturer Twardy and Assistants.2020-21: Offered in Fall 2020, Spring 2021

 This course emphasizes fluency speaking and is designed to provide students the opportunity to practice the language through discussion of selected texts and topics of interest.
 SPAN 135 prepares students to express opinions, ideas, points of view and critiques on debates, readings and films.
 With this goal in mind, this course will also provide exposure to other language skills important to the development of fluency in speaking Spanish.
 The course will meet for three hours per week with the lecturer and one hour with the language assistant.
 This course counts for the major.

 Requisite: SPAN 130, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students per section.
 Fall and spring semesters.
-Lecturer Bel and Assistants.2017-18: Offered in Fall 2017 and Spring 2018
+Lecturer Bel and Assistants.2020-21: Not offered

 This course is designed specifically for native or heritage speakers of Spanish with oral proficiency but little or no formal training in the language.
 Generally, these are learners who were raised in homes where Spanish was spoken.
 The course is designed to build on the language base students already possess.
 Spanish-speaking students are not viewed as using an “improper” form of Spanish that is incorrect or needs to be eliminated.
 Rather, their language is viewed as an extremely valid means of oral communication.
 The primary purpose of this course is to develop reading and writing skills, although all of four language skills (listening, speaking, reading, and writing) are emphasized via cultural and community activities.

 Limited to 15 students.
 Fall and spring semesters.
-Lecturer Barrios-Beltran.2017-18: Not offered
+Lecturer Barrios-Beltran.2020-21: Not offered

 In this course students will learn how to approach writing as a process.
 The emphasis is on writing as a communicative act rather than as a mere language exercise.
 As such, emphasis is given to the interaction between the author and the text, the target audience, and the purpose and message of the final product.
 In order to develop the necessary skills that good writers should have, the course will focus on expanding vocabulary, exploring rhetorical techniques for organizing information, developing strategies for writing, and characterizing the target audience(s).
 At the same time we will insist upon critical readings, and the processes of revising and editing.
 In addition, this course includes the study of written texts (narrative, description, poems, reports, essays, letters, etc.), and of literature's many genres and subgenres (prose, poetry, drama, etc.).
 This course counts for the major.
 Conducted entirely in Spanish.

 Requisite: SPAN 130, Spanish Placement Test or with permission of Language Coordinator.
 Limited to 15 students.
 Fall semester: Lecturer Twardy.
-Spring semester: Senior Lecturer Maillo.2017-18: Offered in Fall 2017 and Spring 2018
+Spring semester: Senior Lecturer Maillo.2020-21: Not offered

 This course is intended to enhance language skills and share knowledge of local Spanish-speaking communities.
 Organized around field-based learning, the material, shaped into modules, will connect students with pre-existing community service organizations in Holyoke, Springfield, and other nearby urban centers.
 Class time will be devoted to understanding the concept of voluntarism in a pluralistic society.
 Sociological and historical readings on Latinos will provide context.
 Students will spend approximately three hours a week doing volunteer work in the field.